EndPointCorp/end-point-blog/2014/05/19/git-checkout-at-specific-date.html.md

 $ git checkout `git rev-list -1 --before="Jan 17 2014" master`
 ```

 This command works fine, although it is a little clunky and hard to remember.
-It's requesting a list of all commits on the master branch, which happened before the given date, ordered by date, and stop once a single row has been output.
+It’s requesting a list of all commits on the master branch, which happened before the given date, ordered by date, and stop once a single row has been output.
 Since I deal with SQL all day, I think of this as:

 ```
 SELECT repository WHERE commit_id =